-Amazon realized long ago that building the best premium loyalty program in the world would require listening to their customers.
+Amazon realized long ago that building the best premium loyalty program in the world would require listening to its customers.
 The story you’re about to read outlines the current state of retail, what Amazon did to get ahead, and how other retailers can compete today.

 Retail is rapidly changing, and loyalty is no exception.